 For example, my own fiddle leaf figs can survive a skipped watering if I occasionally go on vacation.
 The same trees would not survive that occasional negligence if I didn’t optimize other factors like light exposure, humidity, and nutrition.

-All this to say, you have many options when it comes to the right potting mix for your fiddle leaf fig. The ideal mix is important, yes, but only after you’ve optimized for the most vital factors.
+All this to say, you have many options when it comes to the right potting mix for your fiddle leaf fig. The ideal fiddle leaf fig soil is important, yes, but only after you’ve optimized for the most vital factors.

 To learn exactly what those fundamentals are, grab a copy of The Fiddle Leaf Fig Expert, your complete guide to growing healthy fiddle leaf fig plants (available in full-color paperback or Kindle edition on Amazon now).
 And join our community on Facebook: Fiddle Leaf Fig Plant Resource Group.
 We’ll see you (and your ficus lyrata) there!